Kong/public-shared-renovate/CONTRIBUTING.md

 1. Create a new preset JSON file under [`security/incidents/`](security/incidents).
 Keep it narrowly scoped to the affected dependency/packages
 2. Add human‑readable context in `description`/`prBodyNotes` so reviewers know why and how to proceed
-3. Open a PR.
-The CI auto-sync workflow will update the aggregator preset [security/_incidents.json](security/_incidents.json) in your PR to include all incident presets (kept in alphabetical order)
+3. Open PR and tag maintainers.
+We'll review and determine how and where to compose the preset (for example, via [security/base.json](security/base.json) or a scoped preset)
-4. CI validation will verify that the aggregator includes every preset under `security/incidents/` and that [security/base.json](security/base.json) composes the aggregator
+4. There is no auto-aggregation; ensure the preset is narrowly scoped and documented.
+We'll wire it explicitly if needed

 > [!TIP]
 > 🌟 Keep these presets conservative and review‑friendly — prefer minimal, targeted rules over broad changes

 ### Referencing an incident preset directly (rare)

-Repositories typically do not consume incident presets directly; they are composed via the aggregator `security/_incidents.json` into `security/base.json`, which consumer repositories extend.
+Repositories typically do not consume incident presets directly; maintainers may compose them into `security/base.json` or a scoped preset as needed.
 If you must reference a preset directly (rare):

 ```json
 {